 - If you start earning too much, you may hit a higher tax bracket.

-A partnership is a small business structure identical to sole proprietorship, except it enables to have two or more owners.
+A partnership is a small business structure identical to

 Each co-owner contributes to the business with their resources, whether it’s equity, labor, skills or property.
 It increases a company’s chance of success, as few individuals chip into the common pool of companies competencies and assets.